I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugsystemobjects4-getprocessidsbyindex.md

 <p> </p>

 ## -remarks
 <p>The index of the first process is zero.
-The index of the last process is the number of processes returned by <a href="https://msdn.microsoft.com/library/windows/hardware/ff547946">GetNumberProcesses</a> minus one.</p>

-<p>For more information about processes, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff558896">Threads and Processes</a>.</p>

-<p>The index of the first process is zero.
-The index of the last process is the number of processes returned by <a href="https://msdn.microsoft.com/library/windows/hardware/ff547946">GetNumberProcesses</a> minus one.</p>
+The index of the last process is the number of processes returned by <a href="debugger.getnumberprocesses">GetNumberProcesses</a> minus one.</p>

 <p>For more information about processes, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff558896">Threads and Processes</a>.</p>